 With funding and support from the California Health Care Foundation (CHCF), the Coalition for Compassionate Care of California (CCCC) began this work in 2015 with stakeholder groups to explore opportunities and address the challenges related to statewide access to POLST information (see below for additional information on the pilot project).

 On July 12, 2021, CCCC achieved a long-held goal to secure funding in the state budget to support a statewide POLST registry and enhance the POLST ecosystem.
-The 2021-2022 state budget contains a one-time allocation of $10 million to establish a statewide POLST registry and an annual appropriation of $750,000 to prepare POLST providers and consumers for the registry.
+The 2021–2022 state budget contained a one-time allocation of $10 million to establish a statewide POLST electronic registry and an annual appropriation of $750,000 to prepare POLST providers and consumers for the registry.
 The Emergency Medical Services Authority (EMSA) has been named the state agency in charge of the funding and project.

 Preparing the POLST Eco-System

-The POLST registry pilot program taught us that a registry is not just a technology solution.
-POLST quality must also be addressed before and after a registry is created to ensure that the information entered into the registry is current, actionable, and accurately reflects the wishes of the patient.POLST is designed to travel across different care settings – home, assisted living, nursing home, clinic, physician’s office, the ER, hospital and hospice.
+POLST is designed to travel across different care settings – home, assisted living, nursing home, clinic, physician’s office, the ER, hospital and hospice.
 Along the various points of contact, there are numerous opportunities to demonstrate and impact quality, including conversations around serious illness and POLST, electronic POLST form standards, provider training curriculum, community outreach and engagement, reimbursement, and regulatory guidelines.
-CCCC is the only entity that intersects with all aspects of the POLST eco-system, and we anticipate working closely with EMSA to prepare the POLST eco-system for the registry.
-There will also be many opportunities for providers to play an active role in strengthening POLST in California, and CCCC will look to serve as a conduit for that work.
+CCCC is the only entity that intersects with all aspects of the POLST eco-system, and we made every effort to educate EMSA and other state-level entities about the importance of preparing the larger POLST eco-system for the registry.

 Electronic registries for the exchange of POLST information are currently operational in four California communities, including Contra Costa, Inland Empire, Ventura, and San Diego.
 Each registry operates independently.
 Other California communities stand at the threshold of developing their own POLST eRegistries, and a variety of related information-sharing technologies and services are being developed in this rapidly evolving market.